Yue1Harriet1/TorontoMachineLearningBookClub/README.md

 # TorontoMachineLearningBookClub
 our implementation codes for our coding meet ups

-## Project Jam: The Relationship between Oil Price and Unemployment Rate (2016 JAN, 2016 FEB)
+## Project Jam: The Relationship between Oil Price and Canadian Living Standards

-2016 FEB:
+2016 JAN, FEB: (Unemployment Rate)

 Agenda:

 (1) Find out why do we have to take the lag of the time series and how many lags we should take

+2016 MARCH, APRIL: (Canadian Foreign Exchange Rates, Canadian domestic food price, Canadian GDP)